First Lutheran School

 After several years of prayer, study and planning under the guidance of Reverend G. A. Gatzke, First Lutheran School became a reality in January of 1957 with the opening of a kindergarten at First Lutheran Church in downtown Baton Rouge.
 An additional grade was added each year.
 For the 1964-1965 school year the campus was expanded to include a second location at Trinity Lutheran Church, a satellite church founded by First Lutheran Church.

 In December of 1981, Trinity and First Lutheran joined to form the Lutheran School Association of Baton Rouge (LSA.)
 In 1988 the Lutheran School Association was dissolved and all classes were moved to the Trinity Lutheran Church location.

 An additional acre of land was purchased next to Trinity Lutheran Church and an eight-classroom building, with a gym, was built.
 The school was re-named Baton Rouge Lutheran School.

 In February 2005, Trinity Lutheran Church voted to purchase a 25-acre site near the intersection of South Harrell's Ferry Road and Jones Creek Road.
 (The property was fully paid for in 2010.)
-Design plans are drawn that propose construction of a new church sanctuary, offices, fellowship and meeting areas, an assisted living center, a childcare center, and classroom and other educational facilities for both an elementary school and a high school.
-(Construction plans are not finalized, but the elementary and high school are not included in the first phase so will not be moving immediately or being developed to include additional grade levels.)
+Design plans were drawn that proposed the construction of a new church sanctuary, offices, fellowship and meeting areas, a future assisted living center, a childcare center, and classroom and other future educational facilities for both an elementary school and a high school.
+(The elementary and high school are not included in the first phase so the school would not be moving immediately or being developed to include additional grade levels.)